/

 01/02/2025: Resolution motion on dignified menstruation registered in NA (kh), Khanikhola families reeling in the cold under tents for four months (kh), Monetisation Of Politics Injurious To Democracy, by Dev Raj Dahal (rn), Winter session of Parliament opens to heated exchanges : Opposition parties decry rampant corruption, accuse ruling Congress and UML of protecting the corrupt, by Binod Ghimire (kp), PM reminded to revise some provisions of Cooperative Ordinance (rn)

 31/01/2025: 18 years on, Nepal insurgency victims are in continued hardships, new study says : Education, healthcare, and social support remain out of reach for those affected by the Maoist conflict, ICJ survey finds (kp), Silencing the critics : The social media bill must be revised through the broadest possible consultations (kp), Corruption amid ideological drift : A sharp decline in political ideology calls for strong anti-corruption agencies, by Durga Gautam (kp), Winter session of Federal Parliament begins today (kh), Health Insurance program faces challenges amid leadership vacancies and unpaid claims, by Pawan Mudbhari (kh), PM Oli justifies issuance of Ordinances, highlights reforms (kh) [A fictitious claim!
-Parliament could have been convened weeks ago, but Oli refused in order to pass the ordinances without the annoying representatives of the people!], Opposition firm against ordinances with House set to sit : Maoist Centre clarifies its objection is to the process rather than the content of the six ordinances (kp), Ordinance, ex-prez’s political ambition, and social media bill, by Kamal Dev Bhattarai (ae), Madhesh-based parties form eight-member task force to develop working guidelines for ‘loose alliance’ : The leaders, however, fail to pick a coordinator of the task force (kp)
+Parliament could have been convened weeks ago, but Oli refused in order to pass the ordinances without the annoying representatives of the people!], Opposition firm against ordinances with House set to sit : Maoist Centre clarifies its objection is to the process rather than the content of the six ordinances (kp), Ordinance, ex-prez’s political ambition, and social media bill, by Kamal Dev Bhattarai (ae), Madhesh-based parties form eight-member task force to develop working guidelines for ‘loose alliance’ : The leaders, however, fail to pick a coordinator of the task force (kp), ‘Hope-mongering’ : Is the glass half-full or half-empty?
+Both, by Sonia Awale (nt), Pulse of the people : Once again, a survey shows that Nepalis are short-term pessimists and long-term optimists, by Sonia Awale (nt), Politics as usual : Public opinion poll confirms public disillusionment with serial prime ministers, their cadre and cronies, by Shristi Karki (nt)

 30/01/2025: Make it work : Weakening of Parliament is, by extension, weakening of the political system (kp), Resistance against social media bill continues to build : Free speech advocates say social media content may need regulation but bill seeks to criminalise minor offences too (kp), Regulate, Not Crush Social Media (rep), Oppn parties to reject recently introduced ordinances (rep), Flood victims trapped in tarp shelters since September : Several families in Chanaute village of Kavrepalanchok are left without help as local government passes the buck on resettlement to federal government, by Jyoti Shrestha (kp) [A case of failure to provide assistance!
 But this is also a consequence of the Oli government's and the national party leaders' refusal to implement the federal state with clearly delineated responsibilities and means!], Political instability has adversely affected country’s economy: PM (kh) [And together with Dahal and Deuba, you personally are the main cause of political instability!]